X24hedgehog/BO-for-customer-querry/README.md

 ### **Core Algorithm: Upper Confidence Bound (UCB)**

-We achieve the balance between exploration and exploitation using the **Upper Confidence Bound (UCB)** algorithm.
+I achieve the balance between exploration and exploitation using the **Upper Confidence Bound (UCB)** algorithm.
 This algorithm selects customers based on a combination of:

 - **Mean**: The expected conversion potential (**customer score**).
 - **Variance**: The uncertainty of the prediction, ensuring diverse exploration.
-It has been proof that maximizing the variance is equivalent to maximizing the information gain given a specific set of observed customers.
+It has been proved that maximizing the variance is equivalent to maximizing the information gain given a specific set of observed customers.

 The **customer score** is derived from two components:
 1. **Feedback**: Customer's response after using the free trial.